-- Where a company fails to meet a standard then it is required to make a specified payment to the customer affected.
+Where a company fails to meet a standard then it is required to make a specified payment to the customer affected.
 The scheme applies to all customers of water and sewerage companies.
-Some companies operate schemes that go further than GSS. - Following Ofwat's 'Out in the Cold' review of water companies' performance in response to the 'Beast from the East', they expressed concern that the compensation customers were getting was not enough.
-Ofwat made recommendations designed to address these concerns and expected companies to reflect on them when setting their own compensation schemes. - We have acted on the recommendations made by Ofwat and have implemented changes to our GSS payments with effect from 1 October 2019.
+Some companies operate schemes that go further than GSS.

+Following Ofwat's 'Out in the Cold' review of water companies' performance in response to the 'Beast from the East', they expressed concern that the compensation customers were getting was not enough.
+Ofwat made recommendations designed to address these concerns and expected companies to reflect on them when setting their own compensation schemes.

+We have acted on the recommendations made by Ofwat and have implemented changes to our GSS payments with effect from 1 October 2019.
 This involves changes to our systems for recording failures and the automation of payments to customers.

-- were reported to the Audit Committee and agreed actions will be monitored until completion by our Internal Audit Team. - Our Internal Audit Team will confirm understanding of the GSS reporting processes following implemented recent changes by performing interviews. walkthroughs and evidence inspection. - Internal Audit will ascertain how GSS guidance has been interpreted and assess - Test procedures by our Internal Audit Team will agree data back to underlying systems as well as sample testing to verify that it has been appropriately measured, recorded, collated and reported.
+- As part of their annual audit programme our Internal Audit Team carried out a review of GSS compliance.
+This covers areas such as customer contact, complaints and supply interruptions. - The results from this review highlighted recommendations to improve the service we provide to our customers.
+These were reported to the Audit Committee and agreed actions will be monitored until completion by our Internal Audit Team. - Our Internal Audit Team will confirm understanding of the GSS reporting processes following implemented recent changes by performing interviews, walkthroughs and evidence inspection. - Internal Audit will ascertain how GSS guidance has been interpreted and assess whether it is appropriate. - Test procedures by our Internal Audit Team will agree data back to underlying systems as well as sample testing to verify that it has been appropriately measured, recorded, collated and reported.
 Testing will take into account the accuracy and completeness of the reported data.